findsam/findsam/readme.md

-I'm Sam, a Mid-Level Fullstack Developer working fulltime at &Element in Essex.
+Ciao I'm Sam, a Mid-Level Fullstack Developer working fulltime at &Element in Essex.

+####Work
+I like to build, deliver, and maintain anything from tiny-experiments to large-scale consumer products for a range of clients in different industries.